Połczyn-Zdrój

-Połczyn-Zdrój (Pôłczëno; Bad Polzin) is a town in Świdwin County, West Pomeranian Voivodeship, Poland, with 8,372 inhabitants (2010).
+Połczyn-Zdrój (Pôłczëno; Bad Polzin) is a spa town in Świdwin County, West Pomeranian Voivodeship, in north-western Poland, with 8,372 inhabitants (2010).
 It is situated on the Wogra River in the historic region of Pomerania.

 History

 Połczyn-Zdrój dates back to an early medieval Pomeranian settlement.
 The territory became part of the emerging Polish state under Mieszko I around 967.
 Following the fragmentation of Poland, it formed part of the Duchy of Pomerania.
 Połczyn was a defensive stronghold located in the Białogard castellany.
 The town and its castle are mentioned in historical records from 1321 and 1331, respectively, which state that they belonged to a fief that the powerful noble Wedel family had obtained from the Pomeranian dukes.
 In the 15th century other families were in possession of the town.

-It had three mineral springs of enhanced iron content and with a temperature between 9 and 11 °C, which were exploited in sanatoriums in order to cure rheumatism.
-In 1905 the town had a population of 5,046 which in the year of 1925 had grown to 5,960 persons.
+In 1825, a brewery was founded.
+The town had three mineral springs of enhanced iron content and with a temperature between 9 and 11 °C, which were exploited in sanatoriums in order to cure rheumatism.
+Before World War I, the town was known as Polzin.
+It acquired the name Bad Polzin (i. e., "Bath Polzin", or "Polzin Spa") between the two World Wars.
+Just before World War II, in 1939, the local brewery reached its highest production level in its pre-war history, with 65,000 hl.